-Arc'teryx Gamma MX, Black Diamond Sharp End
+Arc'teryx Gamma MX Softshell, Black Diamond Sharp End

 Your fourth layer should be a windproof jacket and pants.
-For guests visiting the emperor penguin colony, we recommend waterproof/windproof hardshells like Gore-tex.
-For all other guests, windproof softshells tend to be more breathable and more comfortable.
+In general, we recommend windproof softshells over waterproof/windproof hardshells like Gore-tex as they tend to be more breathable and more comfortable.
 No matter which type of shell you choose, wind protection is the most important factor for this layer and the jacket needs to have a hood.